ismailchbiki/Enterprise-architecture/PlatformService/README.md

 > platformnpservice-srv NodePort 10.107.118.177 <none<none>> 80:30187/TCP 6s<br>

 > (Our API running in Kubernetes is accessed now via this port: 30187)

+### 4. Set up Kubernetes for microservices deployment

+#### 4.1.
+Create an appsettings.Production.json

+- Services inside a Kubernetes Cluster use ClusterIP services to talk to each other.
+- The endpoint from PlatformService which needs to be reached out is the cluster ip service (name: commands-clusterip-srv in the commands-depl.yaml file) attached to the command service pod.